MaxiGames/MaxiGames.js/DEVELOPING.md

 ## IMPORTANT NOTES

 - You should NEVER commit directly to master!
 All work should be done in Beta, before being rebased into master.
 - You should NEVER merge Beta into anything!
 Only _rebase_, even if there are many conflicts.
 - For big features/changes, please branch of Beta.
 The feature branch should then be _merged_ back into Beta when it's done, NOT master.

+## Git Guidelines

+- _NEVER force push unless dire circumstances_.
+- _NEVER commit directly to master_.
+- Commit _early_ and _often_.
+You can interactive rebase to clean everything up before pushing.
+- When pulling, _rebase instead of merge_: `git pull --rebase`.
+- _Don't push incomplete/partial code to master or beta branch._ Understand that
+  other people will be pulling those changes every once in a while, and if those changes include partial stuff, then they suddenly can't run their code anymore after pulling those changes.
+- _Don't merge beta/master into a feature branch_.
+Rebase instead.
+- Do everything on a _feature branch_.
+In order to avoid merge conflicts later, frequently rebase the feature branch back onto master/beta:
+  `git rebase master`.

-## **Scripts**
+## Scripts

 These should usually be run in order.

 **build**
 Compiles the typescript to javascript.
 The compiled JS is in `dist/`

-**check-commands**
-Check that the commands won't crash the build...
+**check-commands** Check that the commands won't crash the build...

 **deploy-commands**
 Deploys the commands to discord's servers.
 Run this after updating the name of a